RealLink AI

 Why the homepage is often the weakest QR destination

-A homepage asks the customer to start over.
-A good QR destination continues the moment that made them scan.
+A homepage asks the customer to restart the journey.
+A useful QR destination continues the situation that caused the scan.

 12 better QR destinations than a homepage